chriscerie/campus-maps/team/sprint01/section02.md

 The team looked at possible references and guides for the app that members sent on Slack

-Janet, Chris, and Max worked on adding stories and TODOs to the Kanban board.
+The team worked on adding stories and TODOs to the Kanban board.